SANDU v Minister of Defence (2007): Judgment

-O’Regan J, writing for the Court, dealt with the history of the relationship between SANDU and the SANDF.
+Justice Kate O’Regan, writing for the Court, dealt with the history of the relationship between SANDU and the SANDF.
 She confirmed the principle of subsidiarity, holding that, where legislation has been enacted to give effect to a constitutional right, a litigant is not entitled to bypass that legislation and to rely directly on the constitutional right.
 If, in other words, a framework has been created to give effect to the Constitution, a litigant must use that framework, unless he means to claim that it falls short or is unconstitutional; otherwise the legislative intervention would serve no purpose.
 As regulations had been enacted to give effect to section 23 of the Constitution, and to regulate the bargaining relationship between SANDU and the SANDF, the application for leave to appeal must be determined in the light of those regulations.
 The court did not find it necessary, accordingly, to determine whether section 23(5) of the Constitution confers a justiciable duty to bargain collectively on employers and trade unions.

 The judgment concluded that the regulations establish a bargaining forum, the Military Bargaining Council (the MBC), where matters of mutual interest to SANDU and the SANDF are to be negotiated.
 If disputes arise in respect of such matters, those disputes may be referred to arbitration by the Military Arbitration Board.
 The court held that, on a proper construction of the regulations, the SANDF may not impose pre-conditions for bargaining; nor may it withdraw unilaterally from the MBC.
 It also found that the regulations do not permit the SANDF to implement unilaterally a transformation policy which is the subject of a dispute at the MBC, and which has been referred to the Military Arbitration Board.

-Finally, the court held that SANDU is not entitled in terms of the regulations to demand that the respondents bargain over the content of the regulations:
+Finally, the court held that SANDU is not entitled in terms of the regulations to demand that the respondents bargain over the content of the regulations.
 Were s 23(5) to establish a justiciable duty to bargain, enforceable by either employers or unions outside of a legislative framework to regulate that duty, courts may be drawn into a range of controversial industrial relations issues.
 These issues would include questions such as at which level bargaining should take place, level of union membership required to give rise to the duty, topics and manner of bargaining.
 These are difficult issues which the courts are not the best equipped to deal with.